 - White grubs, which are the larval stage of several species of beetle, are one of the most troublesome insect pests in Bermuda grass lawns.
-They are short, thick-bodied white worms that feed on the roots and can cause cause the turf to become very thin if a heavy infestation occurs.
-Various pesticides are available to treat white grubs though the bacteria 'Bt' is a naturally-occurring bacteria that is also an effective treatment.
+They are short, thick-bodied white worms that feed on the roots and can cause the turf to become very thin if a heavy infestation occurs.
+Various pesticides are available to treat white grubs though the bacteria Bt, which is a naturally-occurring bacteria that is an effective treatment.

 - Dollar spot is similar in appearance to Brown spot, but the size of the dead areas is typically only a few inches rather than a few feet.
 It can also be treated with fungicides, but it is best kept at bay with proper turf management - in this case, it is insufficient fertilizer and moisture that lead to the disease.